-Students taking distance learning programs or participating in online course delivery have continuous access to their online courses (24 hours per day, seven days per week).
+Distance learning programs with online course delivery have continuous access to their courses (24 hours per day, seven days per week).
 Students are; however, not permitted to work ahead as access to future units/courses is restricted.
-Course delivery includes the scheduling of on-campus classroom for some courses in a program along with the use of distance delivery method for others.
-Unless otherwise noted in the program outlines in the catalog, courses are eligible to be included in a student's program in an online fashion unless completion of online courses is 50% or greater of the required credit hours of the program.

 Student Identity Authentication and Privacy